Pyrrole disorder is a clinical condition that causes dramatic shifts in mood. It sometimes occurs alongside other mental health conditions, including:

 - a “pot belly” or significant bloating

 It’s not uncommon for people with bipolar disorder to also have excess pyrrole molecules.
-However, having pyrrole disorder doesn’t necessarily mean you have bipolar too.
+However, having pyrrole disorder doesn’t necessarily mean you have bipolar disorder, too.
 Sometimes pyrrole disorder may be mistaken for bipolar disorder.

 Part of the confusion is due to the similarities in symptoms.
 Like pyrrole disorder, bipolar disorder causes changes in mood.
 These are marked by cycles of mania and depression, both of which may last for weeks at a time.